Bionano Genomics

 Opportunities

-Significant growth opportunity lies in displacing traditional cytogenetics methods (karyotyping, FISH, CMA) in clinical labs with a more comprehensive and automated OGM workflow.
+The primary opportunity lies in displacing the multi-billion dollar traditional cytogenetics market (karyotyping, FISH, CMA) with a superior, consolidated digital workflow.

 Risk Factors